 You must be enrolled at least half time to receive some amount from most aid programs, including student loans.
 If you enroll less than half time, you begin your grace period and repayment of your student loans.

 These are some of the financial aid programs and how the award amounts may be affected by your enrollment.

-- Pell Grant prorates based on your enrollment
+- Pell Grants prorate based on your enrollment.

-- Federal Supplemental Educational Opportunity Grant (FSEOG), Texas Public Education Grant (TPEG), Ram Grant and Stafford Loans require half-time enrollment.
+- Federal Supplemental Educational Opportunity Grants (FSEOG), Texas Public Education Grants (TPEG), Ram Grants and Federal Direct Loans require half-time enrollment.
 These grants also prorate depending on your enrollment.

 Disbursement of financial aid is based upon the number of semester credit hours in which you are enrolled at the time your aid is released.